 2. Carry out pre-employment checks: You should carry out an initial identity check on workers and verify their references and qualifications.
 You may also wish to include health checks as part of your recruitment process.
 See pre-employment checks.

 3. Check if your employee has the right to work in the UK: You must check whether your employee is legally entitled to work in the UK.
-See ensuring your workers are eligible to work in the UK.
+See ensure your workers are eligible to work in the UK.

 5. Get employment insurance: You will need employers’ liability insurance as soon as you become an employer.
 This insurance enables businesses to meet the costs of damages and legal fees for employees who are injured or fall ill at work through the fault of the employer.
 See employers’ liability insurance.